Deepness: Chart performance

 "Deepness" made its chart debut on the weekly RecoChoku truetones chart at number 15.
 The song dropped six spots, down to number 21, on its second week.
 It moved up twelve spots to number 9 on its third week.
-On its fourth week, "Deepness" slid up one spot to number 8.
+On its fourth week, "Deepness" rose one spot to number 8.
 The song peaked on the truetones chart at number 6 the following week.
 "Deepness" debuted on the weekly RecoChoku singles chart at number 2, blocked from the top spot by Kana Nishino's record-breaking single "Always" (2012).
 "Deepness" entered the daily Oricon Singles Chart at number 14 and peaked at number 11.
 The single debuted at number 15 on the weekly Oricon Singles Chart, with 5,000 copies sold.
 It charted for ten consecutive weeks and sold a reported total of 12,000 copies during its run.
 "Deepness" peaked at number 10 on the Billboard Japan Hot 100, making it Misia's seventh top ten entry on the chart.